dataluscorp/browser/js/src/doc/Debugger/Debugger.Memory.md

   Group items by the names given their types internally by SpiderMonkey.
-  These names are not meaningful to web developers, but this type of breakdown does serve as a catch-all that can be useful to Firefox tool developers.
+  These names are not meaningful to web developers, but this type of breakdown does serve as a catch-all that can be useful to Datalus tool developers.

   For example, a census of a pristine debuggee global broken down by